niutransWZY/test/README.md

 + NLP
     + <a href="#machine-learning-for-nlp">Machine Learning for NLP</a>
     + <a href="#machine-translation">Machine Translation</a>
-    + <a href="#sentiment-analysis,-stylistic-analysis,-and-argument-mining">Sentiment Analysis, Stylistic Analysis, and Argument Mining</a>
+    + <a href="#sentiment-analysis-stylistic-analysis-and-argument-mining">Sentiment Analysis Stylistic Analysis and Argument Mining</a>
     + <a href="#nlp-applications">NLP Applications</a>
     + <a href="#information-extraction">Information Extraction</a>
     + <a href="#dialogue-and-interactive-systems">Dialogue and Interactive Systems</a>